 And it’s an open world game, two years before Grand Theft Auto.
 And it has a cop as a protagonist.
 A female cop.
 An African-American female cop.
 And the game gives you non-lethal ways to approach situations!
 Again, this is 1999, not 2019, when such things are more common.
 Wait, are you telling me there hasn’t been a game with an African-American female cop protagonist since then?
-Well how about that?
+Well, how about that?

 D’arci Stern is one of the female characters (nay, characters regardless of gender) that deserve way more attention than they’ve gotten so far.
 D’arci Stern in particular deserves more credit not necessarily because of her ethnicity and gender, but because she’s a great character in general.

-While some elements of her background are cliched by modern standards – the whole part about her dad dying in the line of duty and her following in her footsteps screams of 90’s buddy-cop dramedy -, she compensates in other areas.
+While some elements of her background are cliched by modern standards – the whole part about her dad dying in the line of duty and her following in his footsteps screams of 90’s buddy-cop dramedy -, she compensates in other areas.

-D’arci is a no nonsense rookie cop (ok, I promise this is the last cliche) who does everything by the book and believes in the duty and integrity of her job.
+D’arci is a no-nonsense rookie cop (ok, I promise this is the last cliche) who does everything by the book and believes in the duty and integrity of her job.
 This task is made difficult by the fact that all the city’s institutions, from the Mayor’s office to the police departments, are incredibly corrupt – like, Netflix’s Daredevil level of corrupt.

 - Very intelligent